PanagiotisPtr/service-proxies-demo/README.md

 ### Reference
-- Check out this great project that I'm using here: https://github.com/eiiches/go-gen-proxy
+- Check out my other project that I'm using here: https://github.com/PanagiotisPtr/proxygen